eduardcazacu/aes-reference-image/README.md

 2. ext4 partition spanning the rest of the SD card.
 Label :rootfs

 ## Boot
 * Build an image from source or pick one from the [releases tab](https://github.com/eduardcazacu/aes-reference-image/releases).
-Make sure to choose the correct board (Z7-10 or Z7-20) and desired FPGA bitstream (default or audio monitor).
+Make sure to choose the correct board (Z7-10 or Z7-20)
 * Load image.ub and BOOT.BIN on the sd card's BOOT partition
 * (If the release requires it) unzip the rootfs and load it on the rootfs SD card partition
 ```bash